sshoesmith/Bike_Share_Analysis/README.md

 http://jupyter.org/install

 To view the project and run the code, open the jupyter notebook file.
-Alternatively, to view the summary of the project, open the html file.
+The project can also be viewed as the python file.